The best headlamp of 2024

 Best headlamp for running and jogging

 Like any runner, you’ve probably cursed the darkness at least once.
-Think about it: If you run at night, chances are you are running through dark streets, parking lots, or even forests.
-You don’t want just any headlamp, you want the best.
-Besides the safety issue, you want something comfortable, lightweight, and with great battery life.
-Of course, battery life depends on the distance you run.
+If you run at night, chances are you are running through dark streets, parking lots, or even forests.
+You don’t want just any random headlamp, you want the best.
+And besides safety issues, you want something comfortable, lightweight, and with great battery life.
+Of course, the battery life depends on the distance you run.
 You also want a headlamp with a secure head strap so it stays put while running.

 We reviewed many brands, including Olight, Nitecore, Thrunite, and many, many more.
 We don’t particularly focus on jogging lights, but from all of the ones we reviewed, below you can find our recommendation.

-I kind of felt in love with this headlamp.
+I kind of fell in love with this headlamp.
 It’s so small and lightweight, that it’s not cumbersome to use, unlike some of the larger headlamps that will grow your neck muscles.
-Nitecore built a proprietary 1300mAh battery that helps to keep the weight down, specifically for the UT27, but you can also use 3AAA batteries if you want to.
-That’s great, even for long trail runs.
+Nitecore made a proprietary 1300mAh battery that helps to keep the weight down, specifically for the UT27, but you can also use 3AAA batteries if you want to.
+That’s great, even for long trail runs, or backpacking trip.

 Battery life and output are great for the size of this headlamp, considering that it’s only 73 grams (2.59 ounces) including the battery and head strap together.
 That’s amazingly light for what you get.

 We measured the output at 564 lumens in turbo mode, and 442 lumens in spot mode.
-And that’s another great feature of this headlamp.
-2 beam options; 1 for spot (throw) and 1 for wide (flood).
-Both beams use a different emitter, namely a warm white for throw, and a cool white for flood.
+And that’s another great feature of this headlamp, namely 2 beam options; 1 for spot (throw) and 1 for wide (flood).
+Both beams use a different emitter, namely a warm white for throw, and a cool white LED for flood.

 At the end of the day, if you’re looking for the best headlamps, you have to consider your needs.
 Why do you need a headlamp?
 What type of camping will you be doing?
 How long will you use it?
-Do you you need to charge batteries on the go?
+Do you need to charge batteries on the go?
 Can you take spare batteries?
 What are the weather conditions?
-What are the activities?
+What are the activities you’ll be doing?